 San Diego State University offers a rich benefits package that constitutes a major portion of total compensation.
 For more information regarding SDSU benefits, please click here.

-Initial review of the required application materials, including cover letters and resumes, will begin on July 6, 2021.
-To receive full consideration, apply by July 5, 2021.
+Three to five samples of your published work writing about science, healthcare or research news will be required in the application.
+You may also include other types of media (e.g. social media, graphics, video).
+Initial review of the required application materials, including cover letters, resumes and writing samples will begin on March 22, 2023.
+To receive full consideration, apply by March 21, 2023.
 The position will remain open until filled.

 The person holding this position is considered a ‘mandated reporter’ under the California Child Abuse and Neglect Reporting Act and is required to comply with the requirements set forth in CSU Executive Order 1083 as a condition of employment.